|Location:||Lipuun Point, Quezon. 30-minute banca ride from the town of Quezon. 155km from Puerto Princesa City.|

 |2012||declared a National Cultural Treasure by the National Museum of the Philippines.|

-Tabon Caves are famous for the found skull cap of the Tabon man, which are 22,000 years old.
-They were discivered together with the cave by Dr. Robert Fox and his team from the National Museum.
-The cave is said to be half a million years old, and have been inhabited for almost 50,000 years.
-It is the site where the earliest evidence of man in the Philippines was discovered.
+Tabon Caves are famous for the skull cap of the Tabon man, which is 22,000 years old, and a femur bone that is 47,000 years old.
+The cave was discovered by Dr. Robert Fox in 1962 who subsequently excavated it with his team from the National Museum.
+It is said to be half a million years old, and have been inhabited for almost 50,000 years.
+This site is where the earliest evidence of man in the Philippines was discovered.

 Another famous discovery from the cave is the Manunggul Jar, a burial jar.
 It is a National Treasure and featured in the 1,000 peso bill.